In-Home CareWhy choose an agency?

 For clients who do not require extensive care during the night, but just want someone in the home in case of emergencies, a sleep shift is an option with the following criteria: Caregivers must have a private room and bed and be allowed an eight-hour sleep shift with minimal interruptions.
 At least five hours of the sleep shift should have no interruptions.

 There are several ways to pay for in-home care services.
 Some clients have long-term care policies that can be activated, and Pegasus will bill the insurance company.
 For clients who have served in the military, there is a program called Aid and Attendance which may be available to assist in paying for care.
 Some Medicare Advantage plans are now offering in-home care services as a benefit.
 Medicaid does pay for some in-home care; unfortunately Pegasus does not have a contract with Medicaid and cannot accept those clients.
 We’d be happy to provide names of agencies that do if that assistance is needed.

-We bill twice monthly, on the 10th and the 25th.
+We bill for our services twice monthly.
 Payment can be made by check or credit card.

 Call us at 503.252.8499.
 We will take some basic information (needs, hours, location) to determine if we are able to provide a caregiver for you.
 We will schedule an assessment for a Supervisor to come to the home to review client needs and sign paperwork.
 Per Oregon statutes, we must have several documents signed before providing care: a fee disclosure page, a financial agreement, and a client bill of rights.